-In my recent LinkedIn post, I talked about 3 reasons why your inbound marketing is failing.
+In my LinkedIn post, I discussed 3 reasons why your inbound marketing is failing.

 The most common reason why inbound marketing (or online marketing) fails among SMBs is the lack of an inbound marketing strategy, or in many cases lack of strategy period (but that's a different story).
 In 6 years I have yet to talk to a business that has an inbound marketing strategy.
 If they do inbound marketing, they do it sporadically and without any thought as to why.

 The problem is a combination of what I call "hearsay marketing" and "Hail Mary marketing."

 Hearsay marketing is simply engaging in marketing activities because someone told you to do it.
 In many cases, looking for quick fixes, you read blogs and watch videos that cover something specific, something that might fix your immediate pain (big might).
 Next you do it.
 It doesn't work, you blame it on inbound marketing being ineffective.

 Hail Mary marketing is something similar to hearsay marketing, but it doesn't have to be hearsay marketing.
 It doesn't have to be something new you've learned.
 You engage in a marketing activity that has almost zero chance of success simply because you have no other options, you just need to get some sales.
 Like a random email blast, or direct marketing campaign, or spending $100 on Adwords.

 The problem with both is that they are in vacuum, out of context, and are simply random acts of marketing.